demisto/content/Packs/FortiSandbox/Integrations/FortiSandboxv2/README.md

 ### fortisandbox-submission-url-upload

 ***
-Scheduled command, upload URLs through a text file or directly to be sandboxed individually.
+Scheduled command to upload URLs through a text file or directly to be sandboxed individually.
 The system rigorously examines URLs for online security hazards.

 #### Base Command